What is good design? Isn’t design quality subjective?

 With brand messaging and some marketing strategy in hand, you now have ammo for your graphics.
 But it’s still too soon to start the visual design process.
 There are a couple more things to consider before locking in your direction.

 - Context: Your first design challenge is orienting the audience.
-Your design doesn’t work if people don’t understand the message.
-The best way to orient your audience is with imagery that adds context to the overall message.
+Your design won’t work if people don’t understand the message.
+The best way to orient your audience is through imagery that adds context to the overall message.
 Just because something is pretty or interesting doesn’t mean it serves the message.
 How can the first impression help people understand the message?

 - Symbolism: Are there any known symbols that you can incorporate into your design?
 You don’t want to get carried away with cliches, but sometimes using symbolism adds a useful layer of meaning.
 And sometimes it’s overkill.
 At this stage in the game, you know whether or not clever additions will help or hinder your project.